 PHA was established to provide low-cost housing and other social services to the residents of the City.
 PHA is governed by a nine-member board with all members appointed by the City.
 In addition, the Mayor of Philadelphia has the ability to remove a majority of PHA's board without cause during any calendar year.
-Since the City appoints a voting majority of PHA's board and can impose its will, due to the Mayor's ability to remove a majority of the board at will, PHA meets the criteria for inclusion as a discretely presented component unit in accordance with GASB.
+Since the City appoints a voting majority of PHA's board and can impose its will, due to the Mayor's ability to remove a majority of remove as a discretely presented component unit in accordance with GASB.